cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 This means we'll only bind in one prepender per argument into the main `MethodHandle` tree, and none for each constants.
 The constants will be neatly _folded_ into the prepender.
-Your compiler probably does this sort of thing all the time, but we don't have that luxury here (yet).
+(Your compiler probably does this sort of thing all the time, but we don't have that luxury here.)

-Effectively this means that constants will no longer affect the shape of the expression, so expressions like `"foo" + bar + baz` and `bar + "foo" + baz` will share the same shape (assuming `bar` and `baz` are of the same type).
-This reduces the theoretical number of observable shapes for `n` arguments by a factor of `2^(n+1)`. _tweets excitedly_!
+Effectively this means that constants will no longer affect the shape of the expression.
+So in essence the expressions `"foo" + bar + baz` and `bar + "foo" + baz` will share the same shape (assuming `bar` and `baz` are of the same type).
+This reduces the theoretical number of observable shapes for `n` arguments by a factor of `2^(n+1)`. _>tweets excitedly<_

-Still a huge number of possible shapes possible, theoretically, but in practice things are looking much better.
+Still a huge number of shapes are possible in theory, but in practice things are looking much better.

 ### Show you some numbers